-Established the National Broadcasting Corporation PNG to provide broadcasting services for the public

-- a) Ensures and directs broadcasting services are of high standard and provides for the cultural, educational, and entertainment needs of the people of PNG - b) Encourages the provision of local content in broadcasting services. - c) Defines the scope of regulation and control including the operation of government broadcasting services in PNG
+- i.
+Established the National Broadcasting Corporation PNG to provide broadcasting services for the public - ii.
+Ensures and directs broadcasting services are of high standard and provides for the cultural, educational, and entertainment needs of the people of PNG - iii.
+Encourages the provision of local content in broadcasting services. - iv.
+Defines the scope of regulation and control including the operation of government broadcasting services in PNG